jurajpaulo/try_git/README.txt

-changed made in b1 branch
+change 2 made in b1 branch